 Apex Mossy Oak Shadow Grass Habitat Blend

-The TSS/S3 Steel model combines the Apex S3 Steel with the added knockdown power of the world renowned Tungsten Super Shot (TSS).
-The “duplex,” also known as a blend, includes 1/4oz of the TSS, to maximize pattern density and help virtually eliminate cripples.
-When you look back on those hunts, you’ll know that little extra made all the difference.
+The TSS/S3 Steel model combines the Apex S3 Steel with the added knockdown power of the world-renowned Tungsten Super Shot (TSS).
+The “duplex,” also known as a blend, includes 1/4 oz. of the TSS to maximize pattern density and help virtually eliminate cripples.
+Looking back on those hunts, you’ll know that little extra made all the difference.

 HEVI-Shot HEVI-METAL

 Don't take this ammo for rabbit hunting.
 This is duck-killing ammo.
-The HEVI-Shot brand is popular for all waterfowl and for a good reason.
+The HEVI-Shot brand is popular for all waterfowl — and for a good reason.
 It patterns well for most hunters and is relatively easy to find.
-The most lethal combination is the three-inch shell with a one and a quarter ounce load and BB size shot.
-The layered shell has 30 percent bismuth shot in front of 70 percent steel shot and leaves the barrel at 1,500 feet-per-second.
+The three-inch shell with a one-and-a-quarter-ounce load and BB size shot is the most lethal combination.
+The layered shell has a 30 percent bismuth shot in front of a 70 percent steel shot and leaves the barrel at 1,500 feet per second.
 Because the layered design packs such a punch, you can open up your choke and still make long shots.

 FEDERAL SPEED-Shok

 Load up the hunting dogs because it's time to shoot ducks.
-This clean-burning ammo is great for semi-auto shotguns that tend to jam before the duck hunt is over.
-You will find the three-inch shell with a one and a quarter ounce load and number 2 shot is great for ducks close over decoys.
+This clean-burning ammo is excellent for semi-auto shotguns that tend to jam before the duck hunt is over.
+The three-inch shell with a one-and-a-quarter-ounce load and number 2 shot is great for ducks close over decoys.
 The thicker wad minimizes contact of the steel shot with the bore, reducing wear on your barrel.
 This ammo can be hard to find but is well worth the drive to get.

 HEVI-Shot HEVI-HAMMER

-Deer hunters looking for deer hunting tips turn to technology for an edge.
-The technology behind this shell looks great on paper and its performance in the field is top-notch.
+Deer hunters looking for tips on deer hunting turn to technology for an edge.
+The technology behind this shell looks great on paper, and its performance in the field is top-notch.
 It seems that every duck hunt you go on, someone is using HEVI-HAMMER.
-The most popular shell for mallards is a combination of the three-inch shell with a one and a quarter ounce load and #2 size shot.
-The layered shell has 15 percent bismuth shot in front of 85 percent steel shot and leaves the barrel at 1,500 feet-per-second.
-A new upland load with a one and three-eighths ounce load works great on larger waterfowl.
+The most popular shell for mallards is a combination of the three-inch shell with a one-and-a-quarter ounce load and #2 shot size.
+The layered shell has a 15 percent bismuth shot in front of an 85 percent steel shot and leaves the barrel at 1,500 feet per second.
+A new upland load with a one and three-eighths-ounce load works great on larger waterfowl.

 WINCHESTER Blind Side